Best movies to watch on Amazon Prime Video - TheNewsTrace

 Snowpiercer

-Director Bong-Joon Ho, who took dwelling Best Image at this 12 months’s Academy Awards for his newest movie Parasite, helms this dystopian thriller starring Chris Evans.
-With humanity shut to extinction after environmental catastrophe, the few remaining survivors reside on a practice divided by social class, the place the poorest on board are oppressed by the wealthy.
+Director Bong-Joon Ho, who took house Best Image at this 12 months’s Academy Awards for his newest movie Parasite, helms this dystopian thriller starring Chris Evans.
+With humanity shut to extinction after environmental catastrophe, the few remaining survivors stay on a prepare divided by social class, the place the poorest on board are oppressed by the wealthy.
 Watch Snowpiercer on Amazon Prime Video

 The Starvation Video games: Full Collection